khuedo22/travel-planner/README.md

 # Travel Planner and Diary

-### Description
+### *Description*
-This application will allow users to plan and document their travels.
-Users can use this application to brainstorm ideas for their upcoming trip, upload information about their plane tickets, hotel information, and other logistics, create a schedule of their entire trip, alter that schedule anytime, and document their experiences during the trip by writing diary entries.
+This application will allow users to plan and organize their travels.
+Users can use this application to plan their itinerary, input information about the date, time, duration, transportation information, travel directions, price, and any additional information they want to add.
+Users can edit any information at any time.

 This project interests me because there are many places I want to travel to, but everytime I travel, I am always disorganized.
 I lose track of important information and can't decide about what to do during the trip.
 This travel application will allow me to keep track